Grauenwolf/PackIT/README.md

 public async Task<IActionResult> Put([FromBody] PackItem command)
 ```

 Since the `command` parameter is marked as coming from the body, the `packingListId` and `name` values are going to be semi-ignored.
 The client has to provide them or the routing will fail and they will get a 404.
-But the `Put` method will never actually see the values and instead has to read them from the requests's body, which the client had to also populate.
+But the `Put` method will never actually see the values and instead has to read them from the request’s body, which the client had to also populate.

-For now we are only going to fix the Get method.
+For now, we are only going to fix the Get method.

 ## Round 1 - Fixing the Compiler Warnings